rubencaro/bolt/README.md

 * `run_at`: timestamp for the start of the task.
 When it exists, task will not be started by Bolt until it's in the past.

+You are free to add as many fields as mongo can support.
+They will be passed along to yout task.

 ## Use

 Add it to your `Gemfile`, and add `stones` too: